nikomatsakis/babysteps/content/blog/2025-07-31-rs-py-ts-trifecta.markdown

 [EI]: https://blog.rust-lang.org/2017/03/02/lang-ergonomics/
 [2016]:https://www.youtube.com/watch?v=pTQxHIzGqFI

 In Rust, we've put a lot of effort into addressing those, either by changing the language or, more often, by changing our error messages to guide you to success.
 What I've observed is that, with Claude, the calculus is different.
 Some of these mistakes it simply never makes.
-But others it makes but then, based on the error message, is able to quickly corret.
+Others it makes but then, based on the error message, is able to quickly corret.
 And this is fine.
 If I were writing the code by hand, I get annoyed having to apply the same repetitive changes over and over again (add `mut`, ok, no, take it away, etc etc).
 But if Claude is doing, I don't care so much, and maybe I get some added benefit -- e.g., now I have a clearer indicating of which variables are declared as `mut`.

 But all of this only works if Claude *can* fix the problems -- either because it knows from training or because the errors are good enough to guide it to success.
 One thing I'm very interested in, though, is that I think we now have more room to give ambiguous guidance (e.g., here are 3 possible fixes, but you have to decide which is best), and have the LLM navigate it.